Xentraxx/GooglePhotosTakeoutHelper/README.md

 **What it does:** Automatically handles special folders based on your chosen album mode.

 - **Nothing mode**: Special folders are skipped (only year folder photos processed)
-- **JSON mode**: Special folder files are included in ALL_PHOTOS as regular files
+- **JSON mode**: Special folder files are included in ALL_PHOTOS, with folder info in JSON metadata
 - **Other modes**: Special folders are treated as album folders with their names preserved

 #### ⏭️ Skip
 **What it does:** Completely ignores special folders - no files from Archive, Trash, Screenshots, or Camera are processed.

-**Best for:** Users who only want photos from year folders and albums, excluding system-generated folders.
+**Best for:** Users who only want photos from year folders and user albums, excluding system-generated folders.

 #### 📁 Include
 **What it does:** Includes all special folder files in the ALL_PHOTOS directory without preserving folder structure.